-Description: Costs of all tangible personal property other than that included under the
+Description: Costs of all tangible personal property, other than included under the Equipment category.

-Equipment category.
 This includes office and other consumable supplies with a per-unit cost of less than \$5,000.
+See 45 CFR § 75.453 for more information.

 Justification: Specify general categories of supplies and their costs.
 Show computations and provide other information that supports the amount requested.